Your complete guide to Oregon mechanics lien filing deadlines and the construction lien process steps.

-Know your deadlines!
-Oregon lien deadlines are some of the shortest in the country, making missed deadlines the most common and costly mistakes local companies make when trying to recover payment.
+Oregon lien deadlines are some of the shortest in the U.S., making missed deadlines a common and costly mistake for local companies seeking payment.
+Your deadline depends on your role and the document you’re filing.
+Here are the general deadlines for Oregon lienholders.

 Notice to Owner Deadlines